You are here

 Our job is to help private and public nonprofits make better communities.
 And we do that by offering training and publications to help organizations plan solid programs, write logical, compelling grant proposals and create earned income opportunities.
 We succeed when you succeed to help those you care about most.

 Over 40 years ago, The Grantsmanship Center founder Norton J. Kiritz pioneered an approach where what matters is getting results, where evaluation is welcomed, and where the driving force is benefit to clients rather than the organizations meant to serve them.
 Today we carry the torch inspired by these ideas.

 What is Grantsmanship?

-Our training and publications are based on a philosophy, a code of ethics, and a set of skills that, when practiced together, produce positive change.
+Our trainings and publications are based on a philosophy, a code of ethics, and a set of skills that, when practiced together, produce positive change.
 Here's how The Grantsmanship Center defines grantsmanship.

 You never lose sight of your organization’s mission.